Cyril Fountain

-Sir Cyril Stanley Smith Fountain (born 26 October 1929) is a Bahamian judge and lawyer.
+Sir Cyril Stanley Smith Fountain (26 October 1929 – 19 May 2024) was a Bahamian judge and lawyer.

 Early life and education

 Fountain got his early education at the Quarry Mission School, the Western Junior and Senior Schools, Johnson's Private School, and then the Government High School, which he completed in 1947.

 Following his graduation he had a brief athletic career as an opening batsman for the Western Sporting Club.
 He was also coached in swimming by Orville Turnquest, and under his tutelage went on to win the Prince George Dock–Fort Montagu marathon.

 He went on to work at the Bahamas Telecommunications Department and other places before leaving the Bahamas to attend St. Benedict's College in Kansas (one of the predecessors of today's Benedictine College).

 After his graduation in 1953, he returned to the Bahamas and eventually became a teacher, working in various places including the Abaco Islands and West End.

 Fountain's legal education began with a fortuitous incident: he was talking with his friend Kendal Isaacs, the Solicitor-General of the Bahamas, when Isaacs asked him whether he was interested in becoming a lawyer.
 Isaacs referred Fountain to Leonard Knowles, by then already a noted attorney.
 After working with Knowles for a year, Fountain went on to read law at King's College London in 1959.